aayla-secura/mixnmatchttp/README.md

 The html page in `/demos/sop` can be used to test the behaviour of various browsers (many old ones supported) when it comes to cross-origin requests.

-  * `getSecret.html`: fetches `/secret/secret.txt` or `/secret/secret.png` using 6 different methods (see below), for each requesting five CORS combinations from the server (see below); supported URL parameters:
+  * `getSecret.html`: fetches `/secret/secret.txt` or `/secret/secret.png` using 6 different methods (see below), for each requesting 5 CORS combinations from the server (see below); supported URL parameters:
     - `host`: the full hostname/IP address:port of the target
     - `hostname`: only the hostname/IP address of the target; the port number will be the same as the origin
     - `port`: only the port number of the target; the hostname/IP address will be the same as the origin